oscar-franzen/alona/README.md

 logFC | log fold change
-mean.A | mean expression of the gene in cluster A mean.B | mean expression of the gene in cluster B
+mean.A | mean expression of the gene in cluster A mean.B | mean expression of the gene in cluster B annotations | this column is only added if the `--annotation` flag is specified

 # Bugs
 Please file a bug report through Github.